jdcloudcom/en/documentation/Management/Bastion/Introduction/Core-Concepts.md

 # Core Concepts
-To know about JD Cloud Bastion, the following core concepts are involved generally:
+To know about JD Cloud & AI Bastion, the following core concepts are involved generally:

 | Terminology      |   Interpretation  |
 | :--------: | :--------:|